Australian Government Bureau of Meteorology

 Georgina River to Marion Downs:

-The Georgina River at Marion Downs is currently at 2.35 m and relatively steady, below the minor flood level (3.00 m).
+The Georgina River at Marion Downs is currently at 6.65 m and steady, with major flooding nearing its peak.

 Flood Safety Advice: